codestation/go-s3-backup/README.md

-# Gogs S3 Backup
+# Go S3 Backup

-This application can be used to make regular backups of Gogs installations and restores from S3.
+This application can be used to make regular backups of various applications and restores from S3.
 It will perform daily backups unless configured to do otherwise.

+## Supported apps

+* PostgreSQL
+* MySQL
+* Gogs

 The schedule function can also be used on restore if you need to test your backups regularly.